top of page

 7.png

-Water is added to the extracted juice and the mixture is rested in open fermentation tanks where a proprietary natural agave yeast is added to begin the fermentation process for at least 72 hours.
+Water is added to the extracted juice and the mixture is rested in open fermentation tanks where natural agave yeast begins the fermentation process for at least 72 hours.
 Fermentation converts the sugar to alcohol, which yields a unique flavor and aroma profile that contains approximately 4-5% alcohol, otherwise known as “mosto”.

 The mosto is put through the distillation process in stainless tank stills with copper coils where the alcohol is separated from the mosto.
 The resulting juice is known as Ordinary.
 This is not tequila yet.
 Ordinary juice is then distilled a second time and we end up with Tequila that is 55% alcohol by volume.